ldex/angular-demo-ngrx/README.md

 ## Local installation

 You need to restore the npm dependencies first:

 Run `npm i`

 ### Run it locally

-Run `ng s -o` for a dev server.
+Run `ng s -o --hmr` for a local dev server.

-The app is running on `http://localhost:4200/` and will automatically reload if you change any of the source files.
+The app is running on `http://localhost:4200/` and will automatically reload if you change/save any of the source files.